SDSC-Connect: Translating AI to Clinical Practice

 Date & Time: Tuesday, 30 September 2025 | 09:30 - 18:00

-Organized by Swiss Data Science Center
+Organized by the Swiss Data Science Center

 Supported by ETH AI in Medicine Group | Zurich AI Festival